-When you activate a workflow, Workflow Designer displays the Monitor Status tab to display the status of all Watch actions.
+When you activate a workflow, Workflow Designer automatically displays the Monitor Status tab to display the status of the Watch action.
+(You can always select any workflow and view its monitor (or job) status, including a record of past jobs.)

-Figure 44.
+Figure 47.
 Monitor Status Tab